Prep notebook: Eureka baseball piling up runs, victories

 “Coach Goodwin brings experience and a solid knowledge of all aspects of the game,” said Hawks athletic director Austin Wenger.
 “We look forward to having him lead our program as we strive for continued success of Prairie Central football.”

+“After we got done at Ridgeview, I didn’t know if I would ever be a head coach again.
+But I kind of got the itch,” Goodwin said. “(Former coach) Andrew (Quain) is a good friend of mine, and he called and asked if I was interested in doing this.

+"I thought let’s give it a whirl.
+It’s a good program.
+Other than Eureka, this is the first place I’ve gone that hasn’t been on life support.”

-Goodwin takes over a Prairie Central program that advanced to the Class 3A quarterfinals in 2022 and the second round in 2021.
+Goodwin, who also has been an assistant at Normal Community, Normal West, Ridgeview-Lexington and the indoor Bloomington Extreme, takes over a Prairie Central program that advanced to the Class 3A quarterfinals in 2022 and the second round in 2021.

+“This is exciting.
+They are obviously on a solid foundation.
+A winning tradition carries over,” Goodwin said.
+“It looks like they’ve got a decent number of kids coming back.
+It will be hard to replace a good senior class, but we’ll have to keep working.”

-Goodwin replaced Andrew Quain, who resigned for personal reasons.
+Goodwin replaces Quain, who resigned for personal reasons.

 Key softball matchup